About First Folio Cards

 Louisa’s illustrations are intentionally rustic in quality so as to complement the First Folio text.
 Their earthy, robust colours and playful, quirky, naive images are derived from early woodcuts typically found in old chapbooks.

-The cards have sold well at premier Shakespeare locations such as The Royal Shakespeare Theatre, Shakespeare’s Globe, The British Library, The Royal National Theatre, The Shakespeare Birthplace Trust, and the Folger Shakespeare Library in Washington DC, these last two at present carrying comprehensive selections.
-We hope now to reach a wider public.
+First Folio Cards have sold well at premier Shakespeare locations such as The Royal Shakespeare Theatre, Shakespeare’s Globe, The British Library, The Royal National Theatre, The Shakespeare Birthplace Trust, and the Folger Shakespeare Library in Washington DC, these last two at present carrying comprehensive selections.
+We hope that our new website (launched November 2020) will bring the cards to new audiences in the UK and worldwide.

 Almost every play has several designs